-September 2014 saw the announcement that Pharrell William’s hit song “Happy” was the UK’s most downloaded track of all time!
-No surprise, really, given the upbeat, feel-good tune and the positive message the song promotes.
+Pharrell William’s hit song “Happy” was the UK’s most downloaded track of all time back in 2014 and it's still a sure-fire hit, guaranteed to stay in our head and put a smile on our face!
+It's no surprise really, given the upbeat, feel-good tune and the positive message the song promotes.
 After all, we all want to feel happy as much as possible, so we’re very likely to embrace anything that helps us to feel that way.
 Likewise, we are very likely to try to avoid anything that makes us feel less than happy too.

 It’s a message that most employers would do well to heed if they want to maintain a consistent and productive workforce.
 Happiness in the workplace has a huge impact on staff morale and even a company’s profitability.
 After all, it costs less to invest in and retain current staff than it does to advertise, recruit for and train new employees!
 So how can companies keep their workforce feeling happy and in the mood for working?

 Communication is a really important point, be it informing your employees about company developments or actively asking for input when it comes to policy making.
 This sort of interaction makes employees feel that their views are worthwhile and it doesn’t cost a penny!
 Feeling valued is a big contributor to happiness.
 Whereas allowing your staff to hear important news on the grapevine will leave them feeling under appreciated and even suspicious.